nbeaver/why-linux-is-better/why-linux-is-better.rst

 (and POSIX-compliant operating systems in general), but unfortunately I am not familiar enough with any of them to comment specifically.

-There are, naturally,
+There are, of course,
-objective reasons to use Windows instead of Linux, but those will have to wait for another time.
+objective reasons to use Windows, but I think most users are already aware of them, regardless of which operating system they use.

 .. contents::